 Apple, Amazon, and Google have some free TV episodes for download on their respective stores that change weekly.
 You can also buy TV episodes from them.
 Most shows are $2-3 per episode.
 Timing of availability depends on the network.
 For example, AMC shows like Walking Dead and Mad Men are available to download within a few hours of airing, but HBO and Showtime shows aren’t available to download for several months after they air.

-There are two big subscription streaming TV services with mobile apps: Hulu+ and Netflix.
-Hulu may be of limited use, since you can stream free TV shows from many of the networks on Hulu with the mobile apps above.
-The other notable networks included in Hulu+ that you can’t find free anywhere are Fox/FX, Comedy Central, and USA (although not all Comedy Central shows are on Hulu.)
-Netflix, of course, has a huge streaming library of older TV shows and movies.
-Netflix is also investing in original series like House of Cards, and financing new seasons of previously canceled series like Arrested Development.
-Start your Netflix FREE trial today!
+There are three big subscription streaming TV services with mobile apps: Hulu+, Amazon Prime, and Netflix.
+Hulu may be of limited use, since you can stream free TV shows from many of the networks on Hulu with the mobile apps above (although you won’t get full seasons for free).
+The other notable networks included in Hulu+ that you can’t find free anywhere are Fox/FX, Comedy Central, and USA (although not all Comedy Central shows are on Hulu).
+Netflix and Amazon Prime both have large libraries of older shows to stream and both have their own original series and exclusive content.